KarolXX/Todo-app-Spring-Boot-/README.md

 # Todo-app-Spring-Boot

-Before you go see the code: In this app I did not divide classes into packages by domains (tasks, groups, projects) as usual I prefer to do it, only by class roles (controller, logic, model)
+In this app I did not divide classes into packages by domains (tasks, groups, projects) as usual I prefer to do it, only by class roles (controller, logic, model)

 ### Technologies:
 * Java v.
 11